pmelchior/usrp-sciprog/bios/organizers.md

 Suprime Camera, and LSST.
 His previous outside interests included cooking, hiking, biking, and any sport imaginable, now they include stacking blocks and reading "Diggers Go" with his 16 month-old son.

+Elinor Medezinski received her [PhD]http://www.pha.jhu.edu/~elinor/em_pthesis_110317.pdf) from Tel-Aviv University (Israel) in 2010.
+She was an Assistant Research Scientist (postdoc) at the Johns Hopkins University from 2010-2014, was a Postdoctoral fellow at the Racach Institute (Jerusalem, Israel) in 2015 and came to Princeton in fall 2015.
+Her research interest include observational cosmology, large-scale structure (in particular clusters of galaxies) and weak gravitational lensing.
+She has been involved several observational surveys - [CLASH](http://www.stsci.edu/~postman/CLASH/Home.html) and is currently part of the Hyper Suprime-Cam survey [HSC](http://www.naoj.org/Projects/HSC/surveyplan.html).
+Outside interests include traveling, photography, cooking, sailing and (mostly) surviving her toddler's terrible twos.